x-ada/apparel-inventory-manager/README.md

 ## [Video Demo](https://www.youtube.com/watch?v=oC1Okrxd0eY)
 ## Description:
+This program was created as my final project for CS50P.

-This program creates an inventory file and displays a menu that allows the user to add a new item to their inventory, edit, remove, or view an existing item, or view the overall inventory as a table using different sorting methods.
+The program creates an inventory file and displays a menu that allows the user to add a new item to their inventory, edit, remove, or view an existing item, or view the overall inventory as a table using different sorting methods.
 The user may also input a csv file in the command-line to interact with an existing inventory file.

 ## Libraries:
 This program requires the following libraries for these usages: